 Trine University is a growing school with a rich heritage of academic excellence and tradition.
 With enrollment that has more than tripled since 2000, Trine University remains a remarkably creative, innovative campus with a vibrant student life.
 Expert, caring faculty prepare Trine students to lead, succeed and serve.

-More than 99 percent of graduates over the past three years have found employment or started graduate school within six months.
+More than 99 percent of graduates over the past seven years have found employment or started graduate school within six months.

 As a Trine student, alumnus or supporter, you are part of a community – a family – that has been active since 1884 and will be here for years to come.
 Starting as a teacher’s college and evolving into the 20th century as the university opened the doors of its engineering school, we’ve added acclaimed business, humanities, education, health sciences and science programs that continue to meet with success.